Architecture Decisions: Documentation Governance

 The feature has data.
 The next step is making it intelligent.

-• Decision surfacing: suggest relevant past decisions when drafting a new one
+• Decision surfacing: suggesting relevant past decisions when drafting a new one

-• Pattern recognition: surface recurring themes across the organization's landscape
+• Pattern recognition: surfacing recurring themes across the organization's landscape in order for Enterprise Architects to make holistic governance decisions

 The infrastructure exists.
-The opportunity is designing institutional memory with a point of view.
+The opportunity was in designing institutional memory with a point of view driven by existing data.

 Smooth Scroll